saeedhumai/cursor-agent/examples/README.md

 # Cursor Agent Examples

 This directory contains examples demonstrating how to use the Cursor Agent in different scenarios.
-All examples use the streamlined import structure from the `cursor_agent.agent` package.
+All examples use the streamlined import structure from the `cursor_agent_tools.agent` package.

 ## Available Examples